 - Businesses that are able to continue to trade because they do not depend on providing direct in-person services and can operate their services effectively remotely for example, accountants or solicitors

 - Businesses that have chosen to close but not been required to.
-This includes businesses premises which were already closed directly before the restrictions were imposed
+This includes businesses premises that were already closed directly before the restrictions were imposed

-- Businesses which have already reached the state aid limit
+- Businesses that have already reached the state aid limit

-- Business which are subject to insolvency or striking off action are not eligible for funding under this scheme
+- A business that is subject to insolvency or striking off action are not eligible for funding under this scheme

 - Specific businesses subject to national closures since 23 March 2020 will not be eligible for this funding.
 This includes nightclubs and entertainment venues where grants will be paid under a separate scheme for nationally mandated business closures

 According to the Health Protection (Coronavirus, Restrictions) (England) (No. 4) Regulations 2020 (SI 2020/1200) the following business have been required to close:

 - Non-essential retail, betting shops, tailors, tobacco or vape shops vehicle showroom (unless for rental), electronic goods and mobile phone shops and market stalls selling non-essential goods